-• The analysis of data, including EYFS baseline and end of EYFS data, SATs, reading ages, annual and termly pupil assessments

-- · The use of our local authority SEN criteria - · The following up of teacher concerns - · following up parental concerns - · Tracking individual pupil progress over time - · Information from previous schools on transfer - · Information from other services
+- The analysis of data, including EYFS baseline and end of EYFS data, statutory assessment data, reading ages, annual and termly pupil assessments - · The use of our local authority SEN criteria - · The following up of teacher concerns - · following up parental concerns - · Tracking individual pupil progress over time - · Information from previous schools on transfer - Information from other services

-The SENDCo maintains a list of pupils identified through the procedures listed; this is called the SEND List.
-This list is reviewed each term when a detailed analysis of assessment data and PLP review information takes place.
+The SENCo maintains a list of pupils identified through the procedures listed; this is called the SEND list.
+This list is reviewed each term when a detailed analysis of assessment data and information from Provision Plan reviews, takes place.
 For some pupils a more in-depth individual assessment may be undertaken by the school or other educational or health professionals.